 -- Don't Say Goodbye -- Victor Silvester's signing off tune.

-((some uninspired guesses -- This is My Lovely Day -- from English musical 'Bless the Bride' 1947.
+((some uninspired guesses were abject failures and didn't cut the mustard -- This is My Lovely Day -- from English musical 'Bless the Bride' 1947.
 Music Vivian Ellis.
 Lyrics A Herbert. -- I Won't Dance -- from Kern-Harbach musical 'Roberta' 1933.
 Music Jerome Kern.
 Lyrics Dorothy Fields.))

 -- Miss Annabelle Lee -- 1927.
 Music & Lyrics Sidney Clare, Lew Pollack & Harry Richman.
 Ted Weems 1927.
 Annette Hanshaw 1927.
 Bert Ambrose & whispering Jack Smith 193?